usgs/wdfn-blog/content/how_to_guide.md

 No.  At this time with limited resources we are focused on building the best mobile-first website we can.
 There are no plans to build platform-specific apps at this time.

  ### Why is gage height the default surface-water parameter on new pages?
 We acknowledge the value of volumetric streamflow (discharge) data.
-But at this time feedback from the general public has been that gage height is preferred as the default parameter.
-Read more about the importance of gage height.
-Please note that bookmarking a page that shows discharge will show discharge again when that bookmark is revisited.
+But at this time feedback from the general public has been that gage height is preferred as the default parameter.  '[Read more about the importance of gage height.](https://waterdata.usgs.gov/blog/gage_height/)' Please note that bookmarking a page that shows discharge will show discharge again when that bookmark is revisited.